 Now in its sixth year, the IEEE GameSIG Showcase event provides student game developers with the opportunity to present their best student-developed games to an elite panel of video game professionals.
 The UCI teams competed against students from Chapman University, Cal State Fullerton, Cal State Long Beach, Laguna College of Art and Design, Santa Ana College, Irvine Valley College, and the University of Southern California.
 Dozens of games were submitted, but only 10 made it to the finals.

-“This is a pretty big accomplishment for our students and ICS,” said Josh Tanenbaum, assistant professor of informatics.
+“This is a pretty big accomplishment for our students and ICS,” said Theresa Jean Tanenbaum, assistant professor of informatics.
 “We can’t wait to see what else these talented students will achieve in the future.”